 Although known for its skyscrapers, Hong Kong is also home for a rich variety of dragonflies.
-Since the first local record was made in 1854, a total number of 130 dragonfly species, including two endemic species and more than 10 species new to science, have been recorded from Hong Kong (11 species are considered as vagrant and 6 species are considered as historical record).
+Since the first local record was made in 1854, more than 130 dragonfly species, including two endemic species and more than 10 species new to science, have been recorded from Hong Kong.

 Various studies were then carried out, and Asahina (1965) made the first comprehensive documentation of Hong Kong's dragonflies with details of 55 species provided in his document.
 New species were continuously added to the records of dragonflies in Hong Kong by the concerted efforts of various researchers (e.g. Asahina & Dudgeon 1987, Hämälänen 1991, Lai 1971, Wilson 1995).
 Finally Wilson (1997) updated and compiled the records of local dragonflies, and provided an annotated checklist of 107 Hong Kong dragonfly species.
-The Dragonfly Working Group of Agriculture, Fisheries and Conservation Department (AFCD) has carried out intensive and territory-wide surveys on dragonflies since 2002, and together with published public records in recent years, a total of 132 dragonfly species has been recorded in Hong Kong from 107 to 130.
+The Dragonfly Working Group of Agriculture, Fisheries and Conservation Department (AFCD) has carried out intensive and territory-wide surveys on dragonflies since 2002, and together with published public records in recent years, a total of 132 dragonfly species has been recorded in Hong Kong now.
 The geographical information and current status of Hong Kong dragonflies, as well as their representation in protected areas in Hong Kong were also updated (Tam et al. 2011).
 The dragonfly species recorded now include seven families of sub-order Anisoptera (dragonflies) and nine families of sub-order Zygoptera (damselflies).